 Incorrect records received!

 One astounding complaint that I read showed that someone received a different record than one that they ordered.
-This could be just a one off but if it isn’t then I just wonder what else has been delivered to the wrong people.
+This could be just a one-off but if it isn’t then I just wonder what else has been delivered to the wrong people.

 Do I Recommend Archives.com?

-It is great that Archives does contain so many useful records that you can use for your genealogy research.
+It is great that Archives do contain so many useful records that you can use for your genealogy research.
 They cover the vital records that can help you fill in the gaps in your knowledge of your ancestors.

-What with the birth, marriage, death and divorce records as well these are key facts that you can plug into your family tree.
+What with the birth, marriage, death, and divorce records as well these are key facts that you can plug into your family tree.
 Census records can also help you a great deal as well.